Camera Use in the Paulson Reading Room

 Guidelines by format

 Duplication through use of personal camera is generally allowed.
-Please consult with the curator at the desk
+Please consult with reference desk staff for handling guidelines.

 Personal papers and records allowed